sys42/docker-go-builder/README.md

 ### Usage of the Image

-Script `go.sh` should take away most of the burden of specifying commandline arguments for the container.
-Just use `go.sh` like you would use `go` with a locally installed golang package.
+Script `go-builder` should take away most of the burden of specifying commandline arguments for the container.
+Just use `go-builder` like you would use `go` with a locally installed golang package.
 All parameters are handed over to the go binary within the container.

 Have a look at its source if you want to know the details or want to customize it further.